kullrich/bio-scripts/codonusage/README.md

 	-o	O	specify output prefix
 	-r		specify if CDS sequences with length modulo 3 unequal to 0 should be removed and reported to std.out -enc	{eq4Wright,eq2Sun,eq5Sun,all}	specify equation to calculate ENC.
 Either equation (4) [eq4Wright] of (Wright.
 (1990) Gene 87:23-29) or equation (2) [eq2Sun] or equation (5) [eq5Sun] of (Sun et al. (2012) Mol.
 Biol.
 Evol.
 30:191-196) or [all].
-	-six2fourtwo	{True,False}	specify if sixfold codons should be grouped into one fourfold and one twofold group [default: False].
+	-six2fourtwo	specify if sixfold codons should be grouped into one fourfold and one twofold group [default: False].
 This will only affect calculation of ENC values.

 Examples
 --------